 Section 4.
-The Union agrees to assume the responsibility for:
+The Union's Responsibilities: The Union agrees to assume the responsibility for:

-- A. Informing and educating its Employee-members on the voluntary nature of the system for the allotment of labor organization dues, including conditions under which the allotment may be revoked. - B. Purchasing and distributing to its Employee-members SF-1187/SF-1188. - C. Keeping the Employee-member's servicing payroll office informed, in writing, of any changes in the person authorized to sign SF-1187. - D. Inform the servicing payroll office of the names of any participating Employees who have been suspended or ceases to be a member in good standing in the Union within three (3) workdays of the date of receipt of final determination, and - E. Inform the servicing payroll office of any change in the amount of membership dues.
-The Union may not change the amount of dues more than once in a twelve month period.
+- A. Informing and educating its Employee-members on the voluntary nature of the system for the allotment of labor organization dues, including conditions under which the allotment may be revoked. - B. Purchasing and distributing to its Employee-members SF-1187/SF-1188. - C. Keeping the Employee-member's servicing payroll office informed, in writing, of any changes in the person authorized to sign SF-1187. - D. Forward properly executed and certified SF-1187 to servicing payroll office through personnel on a timely basis indicating amount of dues to be withheld. - E. Inform the servicing payroll office of the names of any participating Employees who have been suspended or ceases to be a member in good standing in the Union within three (3) workdays of the date of receipt of final determination, and - F. Inform the servicing payroll office of any change in the amount of membership dues.